-o understand the commun ease targeted participation ity within which the organisation is working to deliv and Social Value. ver the strategic outcomes of the Council and SPLC Lido The Pulse Museum SD, Health & Wellbeing Services In-House egic objectives would be ontractor arrangement. to work more easily with nsure all wider strategic s that changing priorities am at The Pulse uld be achieved at SPLC e involved with wider ecovery Strategy giving Continuing to operate in-house means that joined up work to achieve the Council's wider strategic objectives continues to be achievable.
+SPLC Lido The Pulse Museum SD, Health & Wellbeing Services In-House Operating the cet to achieve the Comore achievable The managementhe other Council working is delived.
+Delivering service can be quickly im The performance suggests that incounder in-house management to the in-house management in the in- ntre(s) in-house me buncil's wider strate than an external content team will be able to departments to entred.
+The sin-house means aplemented.
+The of the in-house team of the in-house team of the in-house team are appeared.
+The off the in-house team are sand the Covid Recontent team are sand team a ans that joined up work gic objectives would be ntractor arrangement. o work more easily with sure all wider strategic that changing priorities m at The Pulse d be achieved at SPLC involved with wider covery Strategy giving Continuing to operate in-house means that joined up work to achieve the Council's wider strategic objectives continues to be achievable.
 The Museum can work with the other Council departments to ensure all wider strategic working is delivered.
 Delivering services in-house means that changing priorities can be quickly implemented.
 The management team are involved with wider Council strategies and the Covid Recovery Strategy giving them extensive knowledge and experience of working towards Council outcomes.
 The museum is already delivering initiatives that link well to the five ways of wellbeing - a key outcome of the Leisure & Wellbeing Strategy.
 Excellent track record of involving the voluntary sector in the day to day operations.
 Usage figures have remained consistent under in-house management.
 Continuing to operate this service in-house means that joined up work to achieve the Council's wider strategic objectives continues to be achievable.
 The service can work with the other Council departments to ensure all wider strategic working is delivered.
 Delivering services in-house means that changing priorities can be quickly implemented.
 Excellent and successful initiatives that contribute towards key strategic outcomes are already being delivered in-house.
-Score - 5 Score - 5 Score - 5 Score - 5 Score - 5 External Contractor The centre(s) would be managed with a specification in Only a limited number of external contractors have experience of managing museums.
-As with a leisure centre the Museum could be managed under a service specification clearly detailing the service requirements, outcomes There is a risk that external partners (e.g. existing leisure operators) will focus solely on the operations of facilities and programmes without working in partnership with all stakeholders, so a strong specification and annual planning would be
+Score - 5 Score - 5 Score - 5 Score - 5 Score - 5 External Contractor Only a limited number of external contractors have experience of managing museums.
+As with a leisure centre the Museum could be managed under a service specification clearly There is a risk that external partners (e.g. existing leisure operators) will focus solely on the operations of facilities and programmes without working in partnership with all stakeholders, so a strong